 The way forward: having taken this journey, which has hopefully illustrated to you how the negative forces can bring us to our knees, you could be forgiven for wondering where the hope is in this message?
 It’s become clear that by the time something has become our nature it can be extremely difficult to change and therefore one could be easily disheartened and lose faith.
 But if this is how you are feeling, then you haven’t really seen the tremendous message of hope and the potential for positive change being offered here.
 This journey of becoming is one where you can literally find the best in yourself by understanding how the worst of yourself has been constructed; it shows you how by having the desire to change and believing in the possibility of that, you can achieve what you’d been to afraid to imagine, you can indeed realize the personal transformation you ache for.

-You’ll notice on the diagram (click here to find out more) that behaviour (1) and nature (5) have a slightly different relationship with each other - the arrows here are in fact pointing both ways.
-This is because it is behaviour that started this process and through the power of repetition we have seen how it has transformed itself into the awesome force... nature.
+You’ll notice on the diagram (click here to see diagram) that behaviour (1) and nature (5) have a slightly different relationship with each other – the arrows here are in fact pointing both ways.
+This is because it is behaviour that started this process and through the power of repetition we have seen how it has transformed itself into the awesome force… nature.
 The irony here is that it is actually our behaviour that has the power to transform nature into something far more positive, empowering and pleasing….

 Now, what you need to do is to take the journey from ‘knowing to doing’ because it is only what you do that can enable you to change anything that you are dissatisfied with in your life.
 It’s not enough to want it to go away, you actually need to desperately want it to change.
 Until you cultivate a healthy obsession, a burning desire to change, you’re unlikely to do the things that you need to do consistently for personal transformation to take place.
 Sustainable solutions are not found in wishy-washy intentions, followed by lame and inconsistent actions; success does not live in that place.
 So really grasp the opportunity being offered to you here today and realise that nothing and no one can stop you from fulfilling your potential once you decide that this is what you want.
 Take the journey of creating new, positive behaviours to transform your nature and you’ll soon discover you can really become whatever you choose….